Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

 Under the Connections tab you can find the following options:

-Click this button to create a new connection. - Accept Invitation
+• Initiate Connection: click this button to create a new connection.

-If the connection has been initiated from the other instance, you can Accept the connection invitation by clicking the corresponding button. - Refresh
+• Accept Invitation: if the connection has been initiated from the other instance, you can Accept the connection invitation by clicking the corresponding button.

-This option allows you to modify the connection Sync Rules, add a trigger, view statistics, and general connection information, and add a connection description. - Deactivate
+• Edit Connection: This option allows you to modify the connection Sync Rules, add a trigger, view statistics, and general connection information, and add a connection description.

-Use this option to deactivate a connection.
+• Deactivate: Use this option to deactivate a connection.
 When you deactivate a connection, it stays in the connection list with the Deactivated status.
-You can activate it anytime by clicking the Activate button. - Delete Connection
+You can activate it anytime by clicking the Activate button.

-You can delete a connection from the connections list by clicking this button.
-When deleting a connection, the synchronization information as well as the configurations will be removed.
-You will see a warning with the connection information and a confirmation screen whenever deleting a connection. - Exalate
+• Delete Connection: You can delete a connection from the connections list by clicking this button.
+When deleting a connection, the synchronization information as well as the configurations is removed.
+You can see a warning with the connection information and a confirmation screen whenever deleting a connection.

 Exalate Notifications